Ahmedsayedom/Simple-E-Commerce/README.md

 - **Responsive Design:** The prototype is designed to be responsive, adapting to various screen sizes for optimal viewing on both desktop and mobile devices.

 ## Demo
-To see a live demo of the Simple-E-Commerce, visit [Live Demo Website]([http://example.com](https://ahmedsayedom.github.io/Simple-E-Commerce/)).
+To see a live demo of Simple-E-Commerce, visit [Live Demo Website](https://ahmedsayedom.github.io/Simple-E-Commerce/).

 ## Usage
 - Explore the product catalog by clicking on different categories.